You're not lazy. You're not weak-willed. You're not fundamentally broken.

 Remove decision friction: Define next actions, eliminate vague goals

-Use time boxing: Pomodoro sprints make tasks feel manageable
+Use time constraints: Pomodoro sprints make tasks feel manageable

-Harness procrastination: Structured procrastination channels avoidance toward useful work
+Harness your patterns: Structured procrastination channels avoidance productively

 Train your circuits: Neurofeedback for persistent dysregulation

 You're not fighting your brain.
-You're working with its machinery.
+You're training it.

 Start with one strategy this week.
 Track the result.
 Adjust.